KimberlyWolf/katacoda-scenarios/FinalProject/step2.md

 container.
 If you do not originally name your image, one will be created for you and you can use that as well.

-Now in order to stop this container we must use 'control c'.
+Now in order to stop this container we must use 'CTRL c'.
 You have now stopped your running container and are ready to proceed to step 3.